hpiwowar/citation11k/analysis/stats_knit_.md

 If it were true that these erroniously-included articles recieve many more or many fewer citatios than other articles in the group, their inclusion could influence the findings of the study.

-To verify our assumption that the influence of these mistakenly-included articles is in fact small, we manually reviewed a random 250 of the 11k articles.
+To verify our assumption that the influence of these mistakenly-included articles is in fact small, we manually reviewed a random 226 of the 11k (get exact number) articles.

-Two hundred and twenty six of the 250 articles participated in the final analysis.
 Of these, manual review of the article full-text confirmed that 206 of the studies did indeed create gene expression microarray data, and 20 of the studies did not (but satisfied the boolean-search query for other reasons).
 T

 The 20 articles that did not create gene expression data were cited less often than those that did create data: 26 times compared to 32 times.
 The overall distribution for articles that did not create gene expression data is shifted downward.

 <!--begin.rcode manualAnnotationCreatedCitations
 with(dfCitationsAnnotated, summary(nCitedBy~isCreated))
-ggplot(dfCitationsAnnotated, aes(log(1+nCitedBy), fill=factor(isCreated))) + geom_density(alpha=0.2) + cbgFillPalette[3:4] + cbgColourPalette[3:4]
+ggplot(dfCitationsAnnotated, aes(log(1+nCitedBy), fill=factor(isCreated))) + geom_density(alpha=0.2) + cbgFillPalette + cbgColourPalette
 end.rcode-->

 This difference, however, was found to be not statisitically significantly different, using either a t-test on the log of the citation counts or a Wilcoxon rank sum test on the  citation counts.